 Chrissie is the youngest of the Reicherts, but that doesn’t stop her from leading us all in individuality with her wicked fashion sense, intense athleticism, and strong school spirit.
 For all that she is unique and special, she and I share so much: a love of science fiction novels and T. Swift, a passion for overcoming challenges in medical fields, leaving each other wacky voice messages (lub dub), snow and snowboarding, and everything in between!
 Chrissie is so inspiring, and I am so grateful I have her silliness, boldness, passion, and love in my life!

-Chrissie is currently at the University of Florida studying athletic training, wearing anatomically correct hip bone key chains, and interning at UCF and surrounding high schools.
+Chrissie is currently at the University of Central Florida studying athletic training, wearing anatomically correct hip bone key chains, and interning at UCF and surrounding high schools.

 I met Alyson on my very first day of band camp at Duke, and we were inseparable from that point on.
 She was my partner in crime in everything, ranging from 4 amazing years of DUMB craziness to nerf-gun wars, MCAT silly-string breaks, and slumber parties.
 By senior year, our dorm room looked like a walk-in scrapbook with pictures everywhere, DUKE pennants, basketball posters, newspaper cutouts, post-it notes, gel stickers, rubber ducks, everything.
 Alyson challenges me, cheers for me, and encourages me so much: I just wish she weren’t so far away!